lamberta/devkit-doc/examples/guide/sound/effect/readme.md

-## Sound, effect
+## Playing effects

 This example shows how to play different sound effects.

-How to use: Click on one of the views to play an effect
+You can click on one of the views to play an effect

 ~~~
 import device as device;